latex3/latex3/l3in2e/readme.txt

 TeX's token registers.
 (Can be compiled with checking enabled)

-l3tlp
+l3tl
 =====

-Token List Pointers.
-A basic LaTeX3 datatype for storing token lists.
+Token Lists and Token List variables, a basic LaTeX3 datatype for storing token lists.
 (These are essentially macros with no arguments.)
 The module also provides functions for arbitrary token lists.
 (Package can be compiled with checking enabled.)